FSA Partner Banner Light

 What happens if we deny your TPD discharge request?

-• We will notify you of the denial by mail.
+• We will notify you of the denial.

 • We will instruct your loan holders to resume collection activity on your loans.